-The Traffic Engineering Division has combined resources with Parks and Recreation and the Chattanooga Police Department to establish a city-sponsored drivers education program which makes professional defensive driving instruction available at low cost to city residents between the ages of fifteen and twenty-two.
+The Traffic Engineering Division has combined resources with Youth & Family Development and the Chattanooga Police Department to establish a city-sponsored drivers education program which makes professional defensive driving instruction available at low cost to city residents between the ages of fifteen and twenty-two.

 Frequently Asked Questions: